Tiny Tips for Dealing with a PGAD Flare

 Avoid sitting for long periods of time.

 It took me a while to figure out during early flare ups when my PGAD was quite severe and confusing, but sitting down is a huge trigger for me.
-Even though I am now vastly improved, to the extent that I can have sex again, sitting remains one of the things that most brings on my pain and risks setting the PGAD cycle off.
+Even though I am now vastly improved, to the extent that I can orgasm normally again, sitting remains one of the things that most brings on my pain and risks setting the PGAD cycle off.
 I can sit for longer than I could and on a wider variety of surfaces, but sitting on hard surfaces or at my computer starts to cause problems after as little as 20 minutes, which explains in part why these blog posts are rather irregular!
 I’m best sat cross legged on a soft surface.
 Interestingly, some people report that excessive standing worsens their PGAD, so you may want to look at your lifestyle and try mixing things up a bit if you spend all day doing an excessive amount of sitting or standing.

 Wear comfortable underwear and clothing.